-Privacy Risk: This product is launched from within CPRS/VistA.
-VistA System contains sensitive personal information - including social security numbers, names, and protected health information - on veterans, VA and contractor employees.
+Privacy Risk: VistA System contains sensitive personal information - including social security numbers, names, and protected health information - on Veterans, VA, and contractor employees.
+Version Date: October 1, 2021

 Due to the highly sensitive nature of this data, there is a risk that, if the data were accessed by an unauthorized individual or otherwise breached, serious harm or even identity theft may result.